TangoDown/Disguies/README.md

-To install create a folder path /garrysmod/addons/disguise/lua/weapons/weapon_agent/ Then download and put the shared.lua in that folder
+To install create a folder path
+Then download and put the disguies folder in your addons